nabule/http-slow-post/README.md

 ## Attacker

 To simulate this DDOS, I have created a **GO** which opens multiple connections and sends content with a given interval, byte by byte.
+Here is used TCP socket to implement half of HTTP protocol.
+Another half is a lazy sender of content, so called "slow POST".

 ### Dependencies